Whatever Remains Must Be True: Filtering Drives Reasoning in LLMs, Shaping Diversity: Experiments

-\paragraph{Pass@$k$ curves} Figure \ref{fig:passk} illustrates the \texttt{pass@}$k$ performance on the test set measured over $n=256$ samples.
+\paragraph{Pass@$k$ curves} Figure \ref{fig:passk} illustrates the \texttt{pass@}$k$ performance on the test set measured over $n=256$ samples for a few chosen models.
 First, looking at the left panel, we note that we have reproduced the results reported by \citet{he_rewarding_2025}, where the GRPO model starts with a much higher \texttt{pass@1} score, but then the base model overpasses it as it reaches \texttt{pass@16}.
-Furthermore, we can see the performance of $\alpha$-DPG with different values of $\alpha$.
-As we can see, higher values of $\alpha$ give better \texttt{pass@1} performance at the cost of lower \texttt{pass@}$k$.
-Interestingly, $\alpha$-DPG with $\alpha=0.999$ dominates completely the GRPO model, while $\alpha\rev{=0.5}$ dominates the base model by a significant margin, achieving the best performance on \texttt{pass@256}. \rev{Other baselines such as GRPO-Rw-Ulkly and also dominate the base model but by a much smaller margin in \texttt{pass@256}.
-RLOO, on the other hand, behaves very similar to $\alpha=0.999$}.
-The middle panel presents \rev{a more detailed comparison of the RL-based baselines}, showing that KL regularization help prevent mode collapse, \rev{and that ReMax is a very competitive baseline}.
-Also Pass@k training and Rw-Ulkly baselines offer competitive results. \rev{The rightmost panel is comparing different variants of $\alpha$-DPG in relation to the base model.
-While the base model surpasses and matches $\alpha=0.999$ and $\alpha=0.9$, respectively, models with lower values of alpha dominate the base model across all values of $k$.}
+Furthermore, there is no single model that dominates all others across all values of $k$ indicating a Pareto trade-off between precision (\texttt{pass@1}) and coverage (\texttt{pass@256}).
+Nonetheless, $\alpha$-DPG ($\alpha=0.999$) generally dominates GRPO and other pure RL-based techniques, with the only exception of ReMax that has better coverage albeit somewhat lower precision.
+On the other hand, $\alpha=0.25$ dominates the base model and other diversity-preserving baselines such as Pass@k training and GRPO with KL regularization, achieving the best performance on \texttt{pass@256}.
+Rw-Ulkly, in turn, starts with higher \texttt{pass@1}, but $\alpha=0.25$ outperforms for $k\geq4$.
+The middle panel highlights the RL-based baselines, confirming that KL regularization helps prevent diversity collapse and Pass@k training and Rw-Ulkly baselines offer competitive results.
+The rightmost panel is comparing different variants of $\alpha$-DPG in relation to the base model.
+While the base model surpasses and matches models with $\alpha\geq0.75$, models with lower values of alpha dominate the base model.